 The views were amazing, but I was beginning to be quite tired and my left knee was starting to give me some trouble, so I was paying less attention to my surroundings.
 It was beginning to be a slog, verging on being a “torture hike”!

 I reached the junction with the Glen Boulder Trail at a little after 4pm, and I was very tired.
 But I remained optimistic, because I thought that it would be downhill all the way down to the road, which would be easy (unless the long, pounding descent made my knee hurt, which it did!):

-Because Eric would be waiting for me at Rt 16, I wouldn’t have to walk all the way to Pinkham Notch, so instead of having 3.2 miles to go, it was more like 2.8.
+Because Eric would be waiting for me down at Rt 16, I wouldn’t have to walk all the way to Pinkham Notch, so instead of having 3.2 miles to go, it was more like 2.8.
 Easy, right?!

 But I was still worried about the sunset that was due to come at 5:40pm.
 I only had around 1 1/2 hours to get all the way down Glen Boulder Trail before sunset…